TylerByte666/junior-frontend-challenge/README.md

 ## 🤝 Next Steps

-We will review your code and schedule a feedback session post-review.
+Candidates who successfully pass this challenge will be invited for a formal face-to-face interview with our team.
 Your effort and time for this challenge are highly appreciated.
 Good luck, and happy coding!